• Skip to main content

 A User Group in Windows operating system can be defined as a Group or Collection of multiple User Accounts governed by the same or common set of privileges and security settings.

-Now, instead of having to manage these accounts individually, you can Add these accounts to a User Group and manage these accounts at a Group Level.
+Now, instead of having to manage these accounts individually, you can Add these User Accounts to a User Group and manage these accounts at a Group Level.

 Purpose of Creating User Groups in Windows

-The main purpose of Creating User Groups in Windows is to simplify the process of managing multiple users in a large and complex computing environment.
+As you must have already realized, the main purpose of creating User Groups in Windows is to simplify the process of managing multiple users in a large and complex computing environment.

 For example, any large or medium sized company that makes use of Windows computers to run or manage its business will have multiple departments, sections, project groups using a large number of workstations and mobile computers.

-Similarly, whenever any change in privileges or security settings is required, system administrators will be able to make the changes at a Global or Group Level, instead of manually changing settings for each and every individual user account.
+Similarly, whenever any change in privileges or security settings is required, the System Admins will be able to make the changes at a Global or Group Level, instead of manually changing settings for each and every individual user account.

 In order to View, Edit or Manage existing user Groups, you need to be logged in with an Admin User Account.